cURL

 * recipient. */

-recipients = curl_slist_append(recipients, TO);
+recipients = curl_slist_append(recipients, TO_MAIL);

-recipients = curl_slist_append(recipients, CC);
+recipients = curl_slist_append(recipients, CC_MAIL);

 curl_easy_setopt(curl, CURLOPT_MAIL_RCPT, recipients);

-* could just use the CURLOPT_READDATA option to specify a FILE pointer to
+* body of the message).
+You could just use the CURLOPT_READDATA option to

-* read from.
+* specify a FILE pointer to read from. */

 curl_easy_setopt(curl, CURLOPT_READFUNCTION, payload_source);